-It has been agreed that the following adjustments would assist their learning and well being.
+It has been agreed that the following adjustments would assist their learning and wellbeing.

-Adjustments (please tick) This relates to the support or adjustments that will be arranged by programme staff delivering the course.
+Adjustments (please list) This relates to the support or adjustments that will be arranged by programme staff

+delivering the course.

+ADJUSTMENT

 Disability support.
-This relates to the support that will be arranged by the Registrar at NHAM.
-Members of staff informed NAME RESPONSIBILITY
+This relates to the support that will be arranged by the Academy Manager at NHAM.